European comet mission gears up for tough probe landing

 "It's basically a time machine containing clues to the composition of the solar system," Fred Jansen, Rosetta Mission Manager, said in a briefing ahead of the landing attempt.

-The three-legged lander, called Philae, is due to be released on Wednesday at 0335 EST on its descent toward the surface, which will take a nail-biting seven hours.
+The three-legged lander, called Philae, is due to be released on Wednesday at 0835 GMT on its descent towards the surface, which will take a nail-biting seven hours.
 During that time, Philae will send back information on the dust and gases it encounters as it nears the comet.

 The timing, angle and speed of the release are crucial because, once on its way, there is nothing the scientists on the ground can do to change the trajectory of the box-shaped 100-kilogramme (220.5-pound) lander.